- TAX INFO

 You may be able to treat amounts received as "royalties" for the transfer of a patent or amounts received on the disposal of coal and iron ore as the sale of a capital asset.
 For details, see Pub.
 544.

-Enter on line 4 the gross amount of royalty income, even if state or local taxes were withheld from oil or gas payments you received.
+Enter on line 4 the gross amount of rent and royalty income, even if state or local taxes were withheld from oil or gas payments you received.
 Include taxes withheld by the producer on line 16.

 General Instructions for Lines 5 Through 21